Well-posedness analysis of the Cahn-Hilliard-Biot model: Existence of solution to the variational system

 We will now use standard compactness arguments to see that the solution sequence to the discrete-in-space problem \eqref{eq:discspace} converges weakly (up to subsequence).
 Then, we will prove that the resulting limit quintuple solves the system of equations in the sense of Definition~\ref{def:Weak solution} under the constraint of $\pf_0 \in H_{\bm n}^2(\Omega)$, cf.\ Remark~\ref{rem:assumption_initial_pf}.
 We further show the energy estimate~\eqref{eq:boundenergy} and complete the proof for general initial conditions, cf.\ assumption (A6).

-An important aspect of the remaining existence analysis is the switch from the milder assumption (A2$^\star$) to the stricter assumption (A2); in addition, from here on, we explicitly require (A7) to hold, allowing to exploit the regularizing effect of secondary consolidation, while the above calculations (and still the next corollary) also hold without these assumptions.
+An important aspect of the remaining existence analysis is that, from here on, we explicitly require (A7) to hold, allowing to exploit the regularizing effect of secondary consolidation, while the above calculations (and still the next corollary) also hold without this assumption.

 \begin{corollary}[Weak convergence] In the limit $k \rightarrow \infty$, there exists a limit quintuple $(\pf, \mu, \bm u, \theta, \bm q)$ to the solution sequence $(\pf_k, \mu_k, \bm u_k, \theta_k, \bm q_k)$ to \eqref{eq:discspace} and the following weak convergence properties hold (up to subsequence)